 We are pleased you have chosen Bellingham Technical College as a place to work, study and learn.
 The College administration wants to assure you that, as part of the BTC community, your safety and security are of primary concern.
 BTC staff are committed to making our campus a safe, nurturing learning environment.
-Our goal is to provide safety and security services that enhance and support the educational mission of BTC.
+Our goal is to provide an environment that enhances and supports the educational mission of BTC.